-(q) letter from the legal adviser that all relevant agreements have been signed; and
+(q) letter from the legal adviser that all relevant agreements have been signed;

+(r) in relation to all other asset-backed debt securities, the letter from the new applicant as required by paragraph 6.9; and

+(s) the letter from the applicant issuer confirming that the information published in the signed placing document was materially the same as that contained in the draft submitted for formal approval to the JSE, or, if not, then in what material respects it differed, as required by paragraph 4.21.

-(r) in relation to all other asset-backed debt securities, the letter from the new applicant as required by paragraph 6.9; andAn issuer making application for the approval of amendments or an update to the placing document, pricing supplement, the terms and conditions of the debt securities, guarantee, security agreement and/or credit enhancement agreement (any of these documents being an “amended document”) shall submit an application to the JSE through a debt sponsor or designated person and in accordance with the debt market process document.
+8.4 An issuer making application for the approval of amendments or an update to the placing document, pricing supplement, the terms and conditions of the debt securities, guarantee, security agreement and/or credit enhancement agreement (any of these documents being an “amended document”) shall submit an application to the JSE through a debt sponsor or designated person and in accordance with the debt market process document.

 (a) …(unchanged).